Tenants

 • First months’ rent minus the balance of the holding deposit already paid.

 The Agent will arrange for the Check-In appointment with you at the property on the tenancy start date where the keys will be handed over and they will run through any guidance relating to the property or its contents.
+Keys will only be released once all required funds have been received in cleared funds.

-In the event that the Landlord is personally managing the ongoing tenancy you will be advised of the Landlord’s direct contact details, otherwise the Agent will be your point of contact throught the duration of the tenancy.
+In the event that the Landlord is personally managing the ongoing tenancy you will be advised of the Landlord’s direct contact details, otherwise the Agent will be your point of contact throughout the duration of the tenancy.